 In a world that's being changed rapidly by technology, it only makes sense that the same is happening with customer experiences.

-As we progress forward with new, innovative developments — from telephones to computers to internet to social media — the customer service industry has adapted, too.
+As we progress forward with new, innovative developments from telephones to computers to internet to social media the customer service industry has adapted, too.
 An industry that was once handled solely in person or via snail mail is now dominated by AI systems, virtual representatives, and human interactions conducted through social media, live chat, and the occasional phone call.

+Today's customer experience is giving customers more power.
+They get to control how, when, and where they interact with service representatives.
 To keep up with these constantly shifting trends, we put together a list of the most important ones that HubSpot service reps are looking out for this year.

-2020 Customer Service Trends
+2022 Customer Service Trends

-1. Customers Want a Personalized Experience.
+2. Customers Want a Personalized Experience.